MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Data.md

 -   Microsoft.Dynamics.Nav.Client.VideoPlayer
 -   Microsoft.Dynamics.Nav.Client.WebPageViewer

 To use these add-ins, they must be registered in table **2000000069 Client Add-in**.
 Depending on the version that you upgraded from, all the add-ins might not be registered after the upgrade process.
 You can register missing control add-ins in the **Control Add-ins** page in the [!INCLUDE[nav_windows](includes/nav_windows_md.md)].
-The assemblies (.dlls) for these add-ins are located in subfolders to the **Add-ins** folder of the Dynamics NAV Server installation, which by default is  [!INCLUDE[navnow_install_md](includes/navnow_install_md.md)]\Service\Add-ins.
+The assemblies (.dlls) for these add-ins are in subfolders to the **Add-ins** folder of the Dynamics NAV Server installation, which by default is  [!INCLUDE[navnow_install_md](includes/navnow_install_md.md)]\Service\Add-ins.
 For more information, see [How to: Register a Windows Client Control Add-in](How-to--Register-a-Windows-Client-Control-Add-in.md).

 ##  <a name="AddExtensions"></a> Task 17: Publish and install/upgrade extensions
-[!INCLUDE[nav2018_md](includes/nav2018_md.md)] includes a number of extensions that you publish and install as part of the upgrade process.
+[!INCLUDE[nav2018_md](includes/nav2018_md.md)] includes several extensions that you publish and install as part of the upgrade process.
 To enable these extensions, it is important that you follow the steps below.

 1. Download the system and test symbols file from the *ModernDev* folder on the DVD and the application symbols from [here](http://download.microsoft.com/download/C/7/9/C79AF269-A67E-4EEF-B9F2-52FAFA43E026/Microsoft_Application_11.0.19738.0.app).
 Make a note of the path where you store the files.